Tuito-dev/queryx-client-example/python-examples/README.md

 ## Introduction

-This Python script is a QueryX client example.
-It demonstrates how to interact with the QueryX backend API to finally generate SQL queries from questions asked in natural language.
+These two Python scripts are two examples of QueryX client.
+They demonstrate how to interact with the QueryX backend API to finally generate SQL queries from questions asked in natural language.

 ## Installation